CybTekk-LLP/StoneTEKK-Contact-Picker-API/README.md

-# Stonetekk Contact Picker App
+# StoneTEKK Contact Picker App

-The **Stonetekk Contact Picker App** simplifies the process of managing retailer orders for dealers in the stone management industry.
-Designed specifically for dealers interacting with retailers outside the Stonetekk ecosystem, the app leverages the **Contact Picker API** to streamline onboarding retailer details and enhance user experience.
+The **StoneTEKK Contact Picker App** simplifies the process of managing retailer orders for dealers in the stone management industry.
+Designed specifically for dealers interacting with retailers outside the StoneTEKK ecosystem, the app leverages the **Contact Picker API** to streamline onboarding retailer details and enhance user experience.

 ---